Fed chief Yellen's remarks at press conference

 ON PART-TIME WORKERS

 "There are still too many people who want jobs but cannot find them.
 Too many who are working part time but would prefer full time work.
-And too many who are not searching for a job but would be if the labour market was stronger.
-As noted in the FOMC (Federal Open Market Committee) statement, a range of labour market indicators suggests that there remains significant underutilisation of labour resources.
-The committee continues to see sufficient underlying strength in the economy to support ongoing improvement in the labour market.
+And too many who are not searching for a job but would be if the labor market was stronger.
+As noted in the FOMC (Federal Open Market Committee) statement, a range of labor market indicators suggests that there remains significant underutilization of labor resources.
+The committee continues to see sufficient underlying strength in the economy to support ongoing improvement in the labor market.

 Indicators of spending and production for the third quarter suggest that economic activity is expanding at a moderate pace, and the committee continues to expect a moderate pace of growth going forward."